 This course is an introduction to the basic principles of environmental science including ecology, energy, resources, waste management, air, water, and soil pollution.
-This course is typically taught only in the fall semester.
+This course is typically offered in the fall semester.

-EVT 206 Introduction to Environmental Compliance (3-0-3)
+EVT 206 Introduction to Environmental Compliance

 This course covers an introduction to regulatory concepts and requirements for compliance with environmental regulations by governmental and non-governmental entities.
-This course is typically taught only in the fall semester.
+This course is typically offered in the fall semester.